TutorialsLast Updated Aug 5, 20247 min read

 Connecting the project to CircleCI

 Now, log into your CircleCI account.
-If you signed up with your GitHub account, all your repositories will be available on your project’s dashboard.
+If you signed up with your GitHub or GitLab account, it will be easy to connect your project.

-To view the test results, click the build and expand the Test tab.
+To review the test results, click the build and expand the newman run tab.

 As expected, Newman runs the collection, then generates a report detailing how the tests ran.